umami-hep/puma/README.md

 ## Installation

-The `puma` package is currently under construction.
-It can be installed from PyPI or using the latest code from this repository.
+`puma` can be installed from PyPI or using the latest code from this repository.

 ### Install latest release from PyPI